 The mountains of Western Canada are home to endless possibilities for backcountry skiing.
 The Canadian Rockies are known as one of the best locations in the world for backcountry skiing so skiers come from worldwide to experience the scenery, challenge and deep powder.
-If you’ve already taken an intro to backcountry skiing course, we would like to help you further develop your skills to progress confidently in this amazing winter sport.
-This course will develop your leadership skills for travelling in and skiing non-glaciated backcountry terrain.
+If you’ve already taken an intro to backcountry skiing course, we would like to help you further develop your skills in this amazing winter sport with one of our ski day trips.
+This ski mountaineering course in Kananaskis and Banff will develop your leadership skills for travelling in and skiing non-glaciated backcountry terrain.
 You will be taught the skills required to be a recreational backcountry skiing day trip leader.
-These skills are ideally paired with advanced recreational avalanche skills training such as our AST 2.
+These skills are ideally paired with advanced recreational avalanche skills training such as our AST 2 Avalanche Skills Training 2 Course.
 Avalanche skills are an essential part of backcountry winter leadership and safety.

 In addition to taking this course check out the ‘Plus Days’ add-on option and put into practice all of the skills you’ve acquired.